HITECHCRIME/HC_SG52_The_Fourth_Industrial_Revolution/README.md

 dripping on your headset
 grasp the handles

-escape clearly marked as exit
-how come it's just painted
-(true symbiotic relation)
-black on black
-canvas still empty
+escape clearly marked as an exit how come it's just painted - wait, what the fuck, it's just painted black pixel structures on the black grid canvas still empty, this cage is electric